aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 ![Example of knight moves from the d5 square.](/files/writing-an-efficient-game-representation-for-chess/lookup_knight.png){ width=20% }

-There's not much going on for knights and kings appart from that, they're pretty simple!
+There's not much going on for knights and kings (*for now*) appart from that, they're pretty simple!

 ### Sliding pieces
 *Uh oh...*